moody/Waffle/README.md

 ## Features

-- Row/column flex layout with fixed and flexible sizing, gap, and padding, no manual `SetPoint` math
+- Row/column flex layout, plus reversed variants of each, with fixed and flexible sizing, gap, and padding, no manual `SetPoint` math
 - Shrink-to-fit sizing (`width`/`height` accepting `"AUTO"`), so a container can size itself from its own children instead of a fixed number
 - Wrapping (`wrap`), so children that would overflow the main axis start a new line instead, each line sized and aligned independently
 - Weighted growth (`grow`), so a flexible child can claim a bigger or smaller share of leftover space than its equally-flexible siblings